-This involves caring for a young person on a temporary basis for a few days, weeks, months or even a few years while arrangements are made for their future.
+This involves caring for a young person on a temporary basis for a few days, weeks, months or even years while arrangements are made for their future.
+Every child who does not have a long term agreement in place, is in short term foster care.
 A child may require short-term care as a result of a parent becoming ill or because of emergency care proceedings.
 Short-term fostering can involve higher levels of contact with the child's birth family than other forms of fostering.